Phoenix Collective Quartet: An Emotional Journey Through Strings

 Transitioning to Daft Punk might have seemed like a jarring choice after Vasks, but strangely it worked pretty well.
 These familiar, funk-infused melodies provided a joyful return to earth.
 Opening with I Feel It Coming, the quartet infused pizzicato viola from Ella Brinch with jazzy ease, gradually building to a full-bodied improvisatory feel.

 By the time Lose Yourself to Dance arrived, the mood had shifted to playful exuberance.
-At time the instruments were even used percussively, adding a fresh, rhythmic dimension.
+At times the instruments were even used percussively, adding a fresh, rhythmic dimension.
 The final work left us tapping our feet and grinning ear to ear – a spirited conclusion.

 Final Thoughts

-Phoenix Collective Quartet delivered a program that spanned the full range of human emotion, from Beethoven’s stormy introspection to Vasks’s spiritual transcendence and Daft Punk’s infectious groove.
+Phoenix Collective Quartet delivered a program that spanned the full range of emotion, from Beethoven’s stormy introspection to Vasks’s spiritual transcendence and Daft Punk’s infectious groove.
 Dan Russell’s new Testore violin shone brightly, while Pip Thompson, Ella Brinch, and Andrew Wilson each brought their unique voice to the ensemble.

 Phoenix Collective Quartet continues to redefine what a chamber music experience can be.
 Their 2025 subscription series is now on sale as they continue their tradition of ‘weekend tours’ to Canberra, Sydney and Central Coast, as well as their debut concert at the Sydney Opera House, in the Utzon Room.
 Find out more here >>